-Later this month, September 23-29, is Banned Books Week.
-Begun in the 1980s and sponsored by a coalition of groups including the American Library Association, the week highlights books and other materials that have been challenged and banned from America’s libraries.
-If you visit the listof the top ten books challenged each year, you’ll notice that a large percentage of them were targeted because they include positive portrayals of LGBTQ people.
+If you visit American Library Association’s Top 10 Most Challenged Books of 2019 and 2020, you will notice that a large percentage of them were targeted because they include positive portrayals of LGBTQ people.
 When these books are removed or not included in libraries—particularly public and school libraries—people lose access to useful and affirming information about LGBTQ people.
 Children, teens and young adults especially need to be able to find these materials.
 Reading positive accounts about diverse sexual orientations and gender identities can be transformative and life-saving for those who are otherwise isolated from this information.

 Much of the opposition to these books comes from religious voices.
 You can offer a balancing perspective by encouraging libraries and school to include LGBTQ-affirming books on their shelves and taking a stand against censorship.
 Here are some suggestions for how your community of faith can have an impact:

-- Visit the Banned Books Week website and learn more about this issue.
+- Check out the American Library Association’s Top 10 Most Challenged Books of 2019 and 2020 and learn more about this issue.
 Read about which books are being targeted in our country and why.

 - Donate books that have been challenged because of their LGBTQ content to libraries that are open to receiving them.
 Add these books to the shelves of your congregation’s library and make them available to readers in your community.
 Read them to children in your kid’s programs.
 Three suggestions (all are on the top ten list of challenged books from 2017 because of their affirming content):